heyburns/hevc-shrinker/README.md

 HEVC-Shrinker is a Bash script that re-encodes video files to HEVC (H.265) using FFmpeg and Avisynth+ filtering to improve compression, compares the size of the re-encoded file to the original, and retains the smaller version.
 It tracks processed files using a SQLite database.
 Designed for use in Git Bash on Windows, this script automates video optimization while preserving quality and reducing file sizes.

-**NOTE** THIS SCRIPT IS UNFORGIVING AND DELETES FILES PERMANENTLY WITHOUT PROMPTING, SO BE SURE YOU UNDERSTAND WHAT IT DOES AND TEST IT BEFORE USING ON YOUR COLLECTION.
-While this script usually delivers visually transparent transcodes at the settings I've selected, it is designed for batch use on very large collections where file size and format consistency are the primary considerations and you can live with the occasional mistake.
+**NOTE** THIS SCRIPT IS UNFORGIVING AND MAY DELETE FILES PERMANENTLY WITHOUT PROMPTING, SO BE SURE YOU UNDERSTAND WHAT IT DOES AND TEST IT BEFORE USING ON YOUR COLLECTION.
+This script delivers generally transparent transcodes at the settings I've selected, and it is designed for batch use on very large collections where file size and format consistency are the primary considerations and you can live with the occasional mistake.
 If quality is your top consideration, you're better off handling your files individually.
 Use at your own risk.

 ## Features